If the lion fish is beautiful and very photogenic, many divers fear the lion fish’s sting.

 Ahmed come to meet us at the water’s edge and ask me questions.

-Through my tears I tell him “lion fish, lion fish” and he immediately understands that I was stung by a lion fish.
+Through my tears I tell him “lion fish, lion fish” and he immediately understands that I had a lion fish’s sting .

 Ahmed does not wait ans ask me to follow him.
 His colleague helps me to quickly remove my gear.
 Didier tells me not to worry and I abandon all my equipment at the water’s edge.